gram-, -gram-, -gram, -grammatic, -grammatical, -grammatically, -gramme, -grammic +

 A written record that results from a radio direction-finder for the study of atmospherics; especially, from a meteorological point of view: One example of a ceraunogram is the written recording of the occurrences of distant lightning flashes.

 A radiographic procedure where a contrast dye is injected into the bile duct to visualize its course on X-ray.

 Used in the detection of gallstones which block the common bile duct.

 1. The graphic record produced by chromatography or the presentation of differential movements through a two-phase system.

 2. The recording (column or paper strip) on which the constituents of a mixture are adsorbed in chromatography.

 A combination of three photographs taken by a special process, which when superposed produce an image in the natural colors of the object.

-3. In horology, the record produced by an instrument that records time intervals; such as, the duration of an event.
+2. In horology, the record produced by an instrument that records time intervals; A chronogram is the document showing the duration of an event.

 Related "writing" word units: